codee-com/open-catalog/Checks/PWR068/README.md

 procedure has an implicit interface: it is an `external` element defined in another source file.

 A simple solution is to encapsulate the procedure within a module.
-This informs the compiler about the exact location where the called subroutine is defined, enabling it to verify the provided arguments against the actual dummy arguments.
+This makes an explicit interface available to callers through `use` association mechanisms, allowing the compiler to verify the provided arguments against the actual dummy arguments.

 Moving the `factorial` subroutine to a module is as simple as: